Prison food: South Korea

 Kongbap, a dish consisting of white or brown rice cooked together with grains, peas, and beans, is a common staple in Korean prisons.
 Prisoners are also served dishes such as bread with tomato sauce, cheese, soup, salad, and soy milk at breakfast and bone marrow and vegetable soup, kimchi, and beansprouts at lunch.
 Other foods such as fruits and meats are available for purchase at prison commissaries.

 Vietnam

 Every prisoner is entitled to 17 kilograms of rice, 15 kilograms of vegetables, 0.7 kilograms of meat, 0.8 kilograms of fish, 0.5 kilograms of sugar, and 1 kilogram of salt per month.

+Pakistan

+Punjab

+In Punjab, the prison diet is structured with a weekly menu that includes: